Masters of Doom: Publication

 Masters of Doom: How Two Guys Created an Empire and Transformed Pop Culture was first published in May 2003 by Random House in hardcover and ebook form.
 Random House released an excerpt of the book before its release.
 Random House later negotiated a deal with UK publisher Piatkus, releasing a trade paperback in autumn 2003.
+An audiobook version of Masters of Doom was published in 2012 by Audiobooks.com, narrated by Wil Wheaton.

 Reception

-Seth Mnookin for The New York Times described the book for its pacing and detail, calling it "an impressive and adroit social history".
-Jeff Jensen for Entertainment Weekly gave it a "B" rating.
-Thomas L. McDonald for Maximum PC praised its prose and its representation of the subjects.
-Edge described the book as being akin to a Greek drama without the pathos, adding that the story was "a cautionary tale of relationships in the games industry".
-Hardcore Gaming 101 considered the book "a highly entertaining and quite informative read".
-Scott Juster for PopMatters praised Kushner's extensive research and interviews of Carmack and Romero.
-Since its release, the book has been on several "best video game books" lists.
+Seth Mnookin for The New York Times called the book "an impressive and adroit social history", positively remarking on its pacing and detail.
+Jeff Jensen for Entertainment Weekly gave it a "B" rating, praising the book's depiction of the breakdown of Carmack and Romero's relationship but criticising the sentimentality of the ending.
+Thomas L. McDonald for Maximum PC praised its prose and its representation of the subjects, and Edge described the book as being akin to a Greek drama without the pathos, adding that the story was "a cautionary tale of relationships in the games industry".
+Hardcore Gaming 101 considered the book "a highly entertaining and quite informative read", Scott Juster for PopMatters praised Kushner's extensive research and interviews of Carmack and Romero, and Kirkus Reviews summarized the book as "laudable coverage of an undeniably important, unsettling cultural transition."

 Salon contributor Wagner James Au, while declaring the book to be "excellent", criticized David Kushner for giving too much credit to the technical merit of Catacomb 3-D in comparison to Ultima Underworld.
 Ann Donahue for Variety considered the character study of "the two Johns" to be interesting but thought the book had "problematic tunnel vision" by rarely taking a broader look at the impact Doom had outside of the gaming industry.
 Computer Gaming World's Charles Ardai called it "clumsily written but nonetheless compelling".
 Publishers Weekly considered Kushner to have given too much leeway about the violence in the games, and criticized the narration as dry in parts of the book.
+Since its release, the book has been on several lists of the "best video game books."
+In 2023, Chris Plante of Polygon termed it "arguably the most popular work of nonfiction about video game development".